bd/twidor/README.md

 width="40%" align="right">
 ## 2-Button Chords

 A "chord" is a keystroke using two or more buttons pressed simultaneously, like playing a "chord" on a piano.
-To display labels for chords, shown on the right, select <kbd>View | Show chords</kbd>.
+To display labels for chords, as shown on the right, select <kbd>View | Show chords</kbd>.

 Each 4x3 sub-array shows letters sent by two buttons pressed simultaneously.
 Button layout of the sub-array is the same: one row for each finger, and green/blue/red for left/middle/right columns.